jw0112/jw0112/README.md

 - ⚡ Fun fact: ...
 -->

-- I'm currently working on a Master's degree in **Statistical Data Science** at University Of Seoul.
+- I'm currently working on a Master's degree in **Statistics and Data Science** at University Of Seoul.
 - I'm currently interested in **Data Science** and **Explainable AI**.
 - I learned **Recommender System** at Naver Connect Foundation boostcamp AI Tech 6th.